oracle/truffleruby/doc/user/polyglot.md

 }
 ```

-If names aren't expressible as Java you can use String names.
+If names aren't expressible as Ruby you can use string names.

 ```
 Java.import {